Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 This can alert individuals and the coach to their behaviours in stress situations and can also reveal valuable problem solving strategies.

-Some life coaching schools offer courses that specifically focus on working with teams and I would recommend you don't attempt team coaching until you have invested in some specific training in this area.
+Some life coaching schools offer add-on courses that specifically focus on working with teams and I would recommend you invest in one of these before you attempt working with a team.

 A vital thing to remember when helping a team set a goal for the whole team is that each member of the team needs to "own" the goal.